Cosedn/DSGD/README.md

 |column index | integer	  |		1 to ITEMS   |
 |value			  | double		| 	>=0          |

-USERS means the number of rows and ITEMS means the number of columns of matrix R. We use these names because the matrix R serves as the user-item model based recommender system in our research [2].
+USERS means the number of rows and ITEMS means the number of columns of matrix R. We use these names because the matrix R serves as the user-item model for recommender system in our research [2].

 The nonzeros should be sorted by row index in ascending order.
 For those nonzeros having the same row index, they should be sorted by column index in ascending order.